LostArtefacts/TRX/docs/tr2/README.md

 - added an option to control responsive jumping lock behaviour
 - added an option to toggle random enemy initial angle adjustment
 - added an option to prevent Lara targeting allies, either with weapons or the skidoo
+- added an option to choose between original TR1, original TR2 or unrestricted look modes
 - changed inventory to pause the music rather than muting it fixed flare count getting corrupt on save/load if Lara had more than 255 flares
 - fixed killing the T-Rex with a grenade launcher crashing the game